AnnaLindeberg/AOC22/README.md

 # Advent of Code 2022
 Trying to remember stuff I have known before and maybe learn some new stuff.
-Python only I suspect but weirder stuff have happend (last year I used )
+Python only I suspect but weirder stuff have happened.
+I'll give it like 30min a day, so probably only keeping up until mid-december, *as usual*...

 ## Day 1: Calorie Counting
 Let's dust off the file reading skills!
 Easy to modify first task to second although I did actually stumble on the second task here, forgetting that the very last row of the file is *empty*, and thus never read in a `for line in handle`-loop.
 Easily caught, however.

 Wrote a second version that I don't really like better.
 Stores more at once, and no real time gain.

 Also wrote a tiny script to generate a minimal template for each day.
-Run with `python3 generate_day.py` and answer the first prompt with the day number.
+Run `generate_day.py` and answer the first prompt with the day number.
 Should modify to give a flag to practice reading from stdin honestly.
 Another time, now I need to stop this procrastination!

 ## Day 2: Rock Paper Scissors
 Swiftly forward.
 Wrote it in one go, thought it was very verbose, rewrote it slightly.
 Might be less readable now, though...
 A bit interested in looking into how `"RPS"["PSR".index(hand)]` performs in comparison to defining the dict `{'P':'R', 'S':'P','R':'S'}` ("paper wins over rock, scissors wins over paper, ...") and lookup who wins over who in that.
 Somehow feels less elegant with the dict version, but maybe not...